What is an apprentice?

 All apprentices must register or renew their Ontario College of Trades membership.
 To register or renew your membership, please visit www.collegeoftrades.ca or call 1-855-299-0028.

-Students will be required to have both an Offer of Training from the Ministry of Training, Colleges and Universities (MTCU) and an active Ontario College of Trades membership in order to be registered.
+Students will be required to have both an Offer of Training from the Ministry of Advanced Education and Skills Development and an active Ontario College of Trades membership in order to be registered.

-To become an apprentice, you and your employer must register a Contract of Apprenticeship with the Ministry of Training, Colleges and Universities (MTCU).
-Approximately one year after registering with MTCU they will send you an Offer of Training to attend the basic level of the in-school component of your apprenticeship.
+To become an apprentice, you and your employer must register a Contract of Apprenticeship with the Ministry of Advanced Education and Skills Development (MAESD).
+Approximately one year after registering with MAESD they will send you an Offer of Training to attend the basic level of the in-school component of your apprenticeship.
 Only then can you attend an apprenticeship program at George Brown College.

 Apprenticeship training programs at George Brown College:

 Apprenticeship Application for Admission form